Black Tea

 Method

-Store unopened packages in cool, dark place away from light and strong odors
+Store in airtight containers away from light, heat, and strong odors at room temperature

 Duration